ZSamuels28/ASyncRecipientValidation/README.md

 ## Pre-requisites

-Set the following environment variables by creating a .env file within the ASyncRecipientValidation directory with the following information.
+Set the following environment variables by creating a .env file within the ASyncRecipientValidation/config directory with the following information.
 Note these are case-sensitive:

 ```
 SPARKPOST_HOST